-Our Special Educational Needs Coordinators (SENCOs) are Karen Hurr and Sarah Swift who can be contacted via the school office (01326 572386) or karen.hurr@celticcross.education & sarah.swift@celticcross.education.
-SENCOs usually in school on Mondays, Wednesdays and Thursdays, and will try to return your call or arrange a meeting as soon as possible.
+Our Special Educational Needs Coordinators (SENCOs) are Karen Hurr and Sarah Swift who can be contacted via the school office (01326 572386) or khurr@rainbowacademy.org.uk & sswift@rainbowacademy.org.uk.
+SENCOs usually available Mondays to Thursdays, and will try to return your call or arrange a meeting as soon as possible.
+They will often be at the main school gate on Tuesdays.

-Our Parent Support Advisor (PSA) is Shelley Haigh who can be contacted via the school office (01326 572386) or shelley.haigh@celticcross.education.
-Mrs Haigh is usually in school each school day from 8:30-3:30 and is happy to discuss ways in which the school or other agencies can support you as family.
+Our Parent Support Advisor (PSA) is Tony Squires who can be contacted via the school office (01326 572386 or mic-secretary@rainbow.org.uk).
+Mr Squires is usually in school each school day, often on the gate, and is happy to discuss ways in which the school or other agencies can support you as family.

-Our Autism and Dyslexia Champion is Tony Squires and he can be contacted via the school office (01326 5723816 or stmichaels.secretary@celticcross.education).
+Our Autism and Dyslexia Champion can be contacted via the school office (01326 5723816).
 If you have questions about your child having difficulties related to a possible autistic spectrum disorder or dyslexia, Mr. Squires will be pleased to arrange a time meet you to discuss your concerns.

 TIS and Nurture Ruth Reynolds is the lead Nurture teacher.
-She can be contacted via stmichaels.secretary@celticcross.education, if you have any concerns about your child's mental health or emotional well-being, please contact Mrs Reynolds.
+She can be contacted via micsecretary@rainbow.org.uk, if you have any concerns about your child's mental health or emotional well-being, please contact Mrs Reynolds.